0xSpaceShard/starknet-devnet/.github/CONTRIBUTING.md

 It is advised to [create an issue](https://github.com/0xSpaceShard/starknet-devnet-rs/issues/new/choose) before creating a PR.
 Creating an issue is the best way to reach somebody with repository-specific experience who can provide more info on how a problem/idea can be addressed and if a PR is needed.

+### Development Docs

+The readme contains a section which may be of use to contributors on [this link](https://github.com/0xSpaceShard/starknet-devnet-rs/?tab=readme-ov-file#development).

 ### Checklist

 The [PR template](pull_request_template.md) contains a checklist.
 It is important to go through the checklist to ensure the expected quality standards and to ensure the CI workflow succeeds once it is executed.